 David gave me the background to his case over Skype (as it was not convenient to meet in person).
 I advised him to obtain letters from his children schools, from their social workers and medical practitioners and from his fellow director.
 I advised him of what the letters needed to cover and how they should be phrased for maximum effect upon the court.

-Oxford Magistrates’ Court found that the consequences of a disqualification would indeed have included ‘exceptional hardship’ and exercised its discretion not to ban David at all.
-The potential consequences to innocent victims, such as the children in this case, is often accorded more weight by the court than the consequences to the motorist concerned.
-However, careful preparation and effective presentation paid off in this case.
+Oxford Magistrates’ Court found that the consequences of disqualification would indeed have included ‘exceptional hardship’ and exercised its discretion not to ban David at all.
+The potential consequences to innocent victims, such as the children, in this case, is often accorded more weight by the court

 David said that “loss of licence would have simply been a disaster for me and my family.”